 - Awareness of the presence of individuals

 - Awareness of the contexts (e.g. weather, traffic, news)

 AmI is able to deliver personalized services automatically in anticipation of the needs of the inhabitants and visitors.

 ISTAG did not tightly define the specifications for AmI.
 It aptly recognized the complexity and rapid evolution of the technologies and markets involved.
-Instead, it took a holistic approach and identified what areas need to be worked on for realization of AmI in aspects like technology, society and business.
+Instead, it took a holistic approach and identified what areas need to be worked on for the realization of AmI in aspects like technology, society, and business.

 Vision to Reality

 In “Ambient Intelligence: from Vision to Reality”, ISTAG listed some of the major components of an Ambient Intelligent System:

 The “Ambient” side of the system includes sensors, processors, communications and adaptive software.
 They have all made huge progress in the past few years.
 The smartphone, wearable and IoT markets will continue to drive the miniaturization and cost reduction.
 In a not too distant future, the technologies can practically be built into everything around us.

 The “Intelligence” side of the system will determine the success or failure of an AmI deployment.
 We will look into that further.